 Where will the kids go to school?

-The kids will attend the Singapore American School (SAS).
-It’s an international school that follows the US curriculum so when we return home the kids will be in roughly the same spot academically.
+The kids will an international school that follows the US curriculum so when we return home the kids will be in roughly the same spot academically.
 We toured the school this week and it looks amazing.
 I am excited for the kids to attend.
-I’m also excited to see the differences between the school system in Iowa and the programing at SAS.
+I’m also excited to see the differences between the school system in Iowa and the programing at the international school.
 Theo will also be going to preschool there.
 He’s so social we decided he really needed peer interaction.
 He’s been with other kids his age his entire life, and he’s learned a lot in his amazing daycare this last year.
 We didn’t want him to stay at home and have (potentially) limited access to other kids his age.
 So, to preschool he will go!

 When do you go?